deepfryed/swift-db-sqlite3/README.md

 # Swift Sqlite3 adapter

-MRI adapter for sqlite3 for use in Swift ORM.
+Ruby MRI adapter for sqlite3.

+NOTE: This has nothing to do with Swift programming language (OSX, iOS)

 ## Features